About Rawsar & My Bio

-My plan was to repair the P4 gradually by successive prototyping whilst practicing programming along the way.
-I started with a strip board layout replicating the digital displays and DOW LEDs.
-Despite learning Z80 programming at college in the early 80s I wasn't very good at it, but practise makes perfect!
+I planned to repair the P4 gradually by successive prototyping whilst practising programming along the way.
+I started with a stripboard layout replicating the digital displays and DOW LEDs.
+Despite learning Z80 programming at college in the early 80s I wasn't very good at it, but practice makes perfect!

-The next step was to acquaint myself with modern PCB design.
-I acquired a PCB design package and practiced.
-In my youth I learnt how to etch PCBs but used old-fashioned tapes and pens as probably digital watch manufacturers did.
-However working with a computer is much easier and more forgiving.
+The next step was to acquaint me with modern PCB design.
+I acquired a PCB design package and practised.
+In my youth, I learnt how to etch PCBs but used old-fashioned tapes and pens as probably digital watch manufacturers did.
+However, working with a computer is much easier and more forgiving.

 Once I had polished the code and the design the next challenge was to miniaturise.
 My first attempt was to try to simply scale down my home PCB development work.
 This I found very difficult and unreliable, as the PCB tracks were so narrow, and simply not robust enough.

-In this picture you can see my home etched prototype on the left and original Pulsar PCB on the right.
+In this picture, you can see my home etched prototype on the left and the original Pulsar PCB on the right.

 The next step was to approach a PCB production company.

-Armed with professional built PCBs all that was needed was simple assembly work !.
+Armed with professionally built PCBs all that was needed was simple assembly work!

-Well I say simple.
+Well, I say simply.
 I quickly learnt working on micro electronics requires magnification.
-I tried reading glasses and jewellers loupes but settled for a very useful x20 magnification stereo microscope, one of my best investments along with a high quality soldering iron.
+I tried reading glasses and jewellers loupes but settled for a very useful x20 magnification stereo microscope, one of my best investments along with a high-quality soldering iron.

 I had much fun getting the "flick wrist" feature to work but understanding how to code helped greatly in this regard.

-I had reached a point where I had learnt how to code & produce replacement digital watch modules and decided to look farther afield.
+I had reached a point where I had learnt how to code and produce replacement digital watch modules and decided to look farther afield.
 I was getting "brave" and noticed a 70s Reihl Sunwatch for sale on eBay, it was being sold as a "kit" of parts.
-The kit included a number of old Reihl modules, case, strap, new solar cell etc.
+The kit included several old Reihl modules, a case, strap, a new solar cell etc.

-I tried hard but even with my skills I could not make any of the modules to work.
+I tried hard but even with my skills, I could not make any of the modules work.
 I did manage to salvage enough parts including a display to create another module.
 The Sunwatch lived again.

 Enter the Chronosplit.